-- All keys replace.
+- All keys replaced.
 If you don’t have any of the original keys, this function allows you to generate a whole new set.
 Doing so will also deactivate the old ones.

 - PIN code reading.
 The PIN associated with your IMMO system is stored in your vehicle’s computer memory.
 With this feature, you can retrieve the PIN and use it to make new keys or remotes.

 - Reset immobilizer.
-This function helps reset the vehicle’s security system and is helpful for troubleshooting problems or getting the system to recognize new keys.
+This function helps reset the vehicle’s security system, troubleshoot problems, or get the system to recognize new keys.

 - Program immobilizer.
-IMMO programming gives you more in-depth control over the vehicle’s electronic security, allowing you to alter the parameters or even deactivate it.
+IMMO programming gives you more in-depth control over the vehicle’s electronic security, allowing you to alter the parameters or even deactivate them.